Differentially Private False Discovery Rate Control

 With the growing availability of large-scale datasets, decision-making in healthcare, information technology, and government agencies is increasingly driven by data analyses.
 This data-driven paradigm, however, comes with great risk if the databases contain sensitive information of individuals such as health records or financial data.
 Without appropriate adjustments, statistical analysis applied to these databases can lead to privacy violation.
 For example, Homer et al.~demonstrate that, under certain conditions, it is possible to determine whether an individual with a known genotype is in a genome-wide association study (GWAS) even when only minor allele frequencies are revealed \cite{homer2008resolving}.
 Such privacy issues have serious implications: at best, individuals and agencies are discouraged from sharing their data for research purposes due to the concern of privacy leakage, impeding scientific progress \cite{kaye2012tension}; at worst, potential adversaries could make use of sensitive information to jeopardize the social foundations of liberal democracy \cite{facebook}.

 Being able to conduct data analysis in a way that preserves privacy, therefore, is key to removing barriers to scientific research while preventing breaches of personal data.
-In this paper, we offer the first privacy-preserving multiple testing procedure.
-The problem of multiple testing arises in many privacy-sensitive applications such as a GWAS, where a large number of single-nucleotide polymorphisms (SNPs) are tested simultaneously for an association with a disease and the hope is to control some error rate for the significant SNPs.
-Perhaps the most popular error rate is the \textit{false discovery rate} (FDR), which, roughly speaking, is the expected fraction of erroneously rejected hypotheses among all rejected hypotheses.

-We use {\em differential privacy} to measure privacy loss of our multiple testing procedure (Definition \ref{def:dp}).
-First introduced by Dwork et al.~\cite{DworkMNS06}, this definition of privacy is tailored to statistical data analysis.
-The goal in a differentially private algorithm is to hide the presence or absence of any individual or small group of individuals, the intuition being that an adversary unable to tell whether or not a given individual is even a member of the database surely cannot glean information specific to this individual.
+First introduced by Dwork et al.~\cite{DworkMNS06}, \textit{differential privacy} (Definition \ref{def:dp}) has put private data analysis on a rigorous foundation.
+A differentially private algorithm is required to hide the presence or absence of any individual or small group of individuals, the intuition being that an adversary unable to tell whether or not a given individual is even a member of the database surely cannot glean information specific to this individual.